unravelin/ravelinjs/CONTRIBUTING.md

 2. Acquire your authtoken: https://dashboard.ngrok.com/get-started/your-authtoken.
 3. Authenticate by setting the `NGROK_AUTHTOKEN` envvar (`export NGROK_AUTHTOKEN=x`).

-## 4. Install a JSHint extention in your editor.
+## 4. Install an ESLint extension in your editor.

 There are many .js files kicking around: some for use in the browser, some for use by Node.js.
 Some are config files, others are executable, some assume test frameworks are installed in the global scope.

-[JSHint has been configured](./.jshintrc) to know which files run where so that your editor can give you accurate errors and validation of a source file.
+[ESLint has been configured](./eslint.config.mjs) to know which files run where so that your editor can give you accurate errors and validation of source files.

 ## 5. Learn how to build & test.